Sambra

-Sambra is a suburb in Belgaum city in the state of Karnataka, India.
-It is located in Belgaum taluk of Belgaum district in Karnataka.
-It houses the Belgaum Airport which is a domestic airport serving the city of Belgaum.
+Sambra is a suburb in Belagavi city in the state of Karnataka, India.
+It is located in Belagavi taluk of Belagavi district in Karnataka.
+It houses the Belagavi Airport which is a domestic airport serving the city of Belagavi.

 Demographics

 As of 2017 India census, Sambra had a population of 10755 with 6188 males and 4567 females.

 Indian Air Force Station

-Indian Air Force has an Airmen Training Centre (non-flying station) at Sambra or Sambre, Belgaum.
+Indian Air Force has an Airmen Training Centre (non-flying station) at Sambra or Sambre, Belagavi..

 Education

-Sambra has a Kendriya Vidyalaya (central school) to provide education to the air force personnel's children.
+Sambra has a Kendriya Vidyalaya (central school) to provide education to the air force personnel's, other defence personnel's and local children.